TashDubrovska/cfg-flask-app/README.md

 # Hosting your Python app

-To start this please fork this repository on GitHub and
+**To start this please fork this repository on GitHub and clone your forked version!**

 0. If you are a Mac user please see [Homebrew installation section](#install-homebrew)
 1. Install command line tools for Heroku: